-(CNN) -- You don't have to beg, borrow, or steal to indulge your wanderlust.
-Armed with these practical suggestions, your dream vacation may be more affordable than you think.
+(CNN) — You don't have to beg, borrow, or steal to indulge your wanderlust.
+Armed with these practical suggestions, a vacation may be more affordable than you think.

 I'm short on cash.
 Should I put my vacation on a credit card?

 Unless the trip is someone's dying wish, charging travel expenses that you can't immediately pay back is not the way to go.
 "You end up paying much more than the cost of the trip," warns Mackey McNeill, a Kentucky-based CPA and author of "The Intersection of Joy and Money."